robhinds/food-science-site/drafts1999/_posts/2021-02-27-science-low-slow-bbq.md

 Cook it hotter, and your internal temp will race through from 60C/140F through to 95C/203F a lot quicker, leaving less time for the magic to happen, so there is an increased chance that at the right internal temp, the meat won't be tender and probing like you would want it to.

-A common phrase you will hear is _cook to probe, not to temperature_ - which is opposite to the messaging that you normally hear around BBQ about the importance of digital thermometers and temperature probes, but it holds true as you get towards the end of the cook.
+A common phrase you will hear is _cook to feel, not to temperature_ - which is opposite to the messaging that you normally hear around BBQ about the importance of digital thermometers and temperature probes, but it holds true as you get towards the end of the cook.

 <br>